Finsbury Growth & Income Trust PLC Acquires Own Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-An update from Finsbury Gwth & Inc Shs ( (GB:FGT) ) is now available.
+Finsbury Gwth & Inc Shs ( (GB:FGT) ) has issued an announcement.

-Finsbury Growth & Income Trust PLC has announced the purchase of 250,000 of its own shares at a price of 846.26 pence per share, which will be held in treasury.
-This transaction increases the total number of shares held in treasury to 95,321,779 and results in 129,669,524 voting rights, which shareholders can use as a denominator for interest calculations in accordance with FCA’s rules.
+Finsbury Growth & Income Trust PLC has announced the purchase of 190,000 of its own shares at a price of 869.57 pence per share, which will be held in treasury.
+This transaction increases the total number of shares held in treasury to 95,721,779, while the total number of voting rights stands at 129,269,524, impacting shareholder calculations of voting interests.

 Spark’s Take on GB:FGT Stock